 E85 is considered a high-performance fuel.
 Its octane rating is higher than premium unleaded.
 Because of its incredibly low volatility, it can be run with more boost and compression and still be immune to detonation.

 E85 is where the loss of fuel economy in ethanol blends becomes noticeable.
-You’ll notice about a quarter less fuel efficiency when compared to normal unleaded gas.
+You’ll notice about 25% lower fuel efficiency when compared to normal unleaded gas.
 Though FlexFuel vehicles can use E85 now, most other cars, especially older cars, require a conversion in order to use it that may or may not be worth it to you depending on how many gas stations in your area even offer E85 as an option.
-Right now E85 is only offered at a little over 3 thousand gas stations in 42 states, which means it’s not a viable option for everyone.
+Right now E85 is only offered at a little over 3,000 gas stations in 42 states, which means it’s not a viable option for everyone.

 Premium vs Regular Gasoline Infographic